petterh/textedit/docs/Chapter-14-File-Management.md

 The Unicode and CR/LF “attributes” are even more different from the others, as they aren’t properties of the file system at all, but functions of the file’s contents.
 Changing these quasi-properties set or clear appropriate flags in the Document class; these flags determine how the file is saved.

 The Properties dialog does not apply any changes until you click the Apply button or the OK button.
 Both of these invoke the applyChanges method in PropertiesDlg.
-In addition to applying changes, this method forwards an ID{"_"}COMMAND{"_"}PROPSCHANGED command to the parent window, which allows the main window to change whatever UI elements need changing – the file name displayed in the window title, read-only status and so forth.
+In addition to applying changes, this method forwards an ID_COMMAND_PROPSCHANGED command to the parent window, which allows the main window to change whatever UI elements need changing – the file name displayed in the window title, read-only status and so forth.

 If you can’t change a file’s properties – if it’s on a CD-ROM or a write-protected floppy, or if you don’t have write access – everything except the Cancel button is disabled by the onInitDialog method.